How to Fix Water not hot enough on Cove DW2450

 Step 1

-Disconnect power at the breaker and allow the dishwasher to cool completely before servicing.
-Tilt the unit back to expose the heating element at the sump base — this is the most common cause of insufficient water temperature.
-Because the DW2450 is a proprietary Sub-Zero Wolf product, use only OEM replacement parts sourced from subzero.com or an authorized dealer to ensure compatibility and preserve your warranty.
+Start by disconnecting power at the breaker and allowing the dishwasher to cool completely.
+Tilt the unit back to expose the heating element at the sump base, which is often the cause of insufficient water temperature.
+Since the DW2450 is a proprietary Sub-Zero Wolf product, it’s essential to use only OEM replacement parts sourced from subzero.com or an authorized dealer to ensure compatibility and maintain your warranty.

 Step 2

-Test the heating element on Rx1 with a multimeter, looking for a resistance reading between 15 and 30 ohms — this confirms the element can generate heat.
-A reading of infinite resistance (open circuit) means the element has burned out and must be replaced.
-Pro tip: also visually inspect the element for cracks, corrosion, or burn marks, which can confirm failure before you even connect the meter.
+Test the heating element using the multimeter set to Rx1.
+Look for a resistance reading between 15 and 30 ohms; this indicates that the element can generate heat.
+If you get an infinite resistance reading (open circuit), it means the element has burned out and needs replacement.
+Pro tip: visually inspect the element for cracks, corrosion, or burn marks, as these signs can indicate failure before you even connect the meter.

 Step 3

-Test the NTC thermistor at room temperature, where a healthy sensor should read approximately 50kΩ — this sensor tells the control board the current water temperature, and a faulty one can cause the board to stop heating prematurely even if the element is fine.
-Replace the thermistor if the reading is open or falls significantly outside that range.
-Because thermistor resistance changes predictably with temperature, testing at a known ambient temperature is critical for an accurate diagnosis.
+Next, test the NTC thermistor at room temperature; a healthy sensor should read approximately 50kΩ.
+This sensor informs the control board about the current water temperature, and a faulty one can cause the board to stop heating prematurely, even if the heating element is fine.
+If the reading is open or falls outside that range, replace the thermistor.
+Testing at a known ambient temperature is crucial for accurate diagnosis, as thermistor resistance varies predictably with temperature.

 Step 4

-The Cove DW2450 heats water to 140°F or higher during sanitizing cycles, and some models include a secondary booster heater in the circulation loop that is separate from the main element.
-If the wash cycle completes normally but water temperature remains inadequate, the booster heater is likely the culprit rather than the primary element.
-Understanding this two-heater architecture is important so you do not mistakenly clear the repair after testing only the main element.
+The Cove DW2450 heats water to 140°F or higher during sanitizing cycles, and some models feature a secondary booster heater in the circulation loop, separate from the main element.
+If the wash cycle finishes normally but the water temperature remains low, the booster heater is likely at fault, not the primary element.
+Understanding this two-heater design is important to avoid misdiagnosing the problem after only testing the main element.

 Step 5

-Locate the booster heater in the circulation loop and test it with your multimeter on Rx1, comparing your reading against the resistance value printed on the heater label — an open reading confirms the component has failed and needs replacement.
-This secondary element is responsible for maintaining target sanitizing temperature throughout the cycle, so even a partial failure will result in consistently under-heated water.
-Take care when accessing the circulation loop, as residual water may still be present even after the cycle has ended.
+Locate the booster heater in the circulation loop and test it with your multimeter on Rx1, comparing the reading to the resistance value printed on the heater label.
+An open reading confirms that the component has failed and needs replacement.
+This secondary element is crucial for maintaining the target sanitizing temperature throughout the cycle, so even a partial failure will lead to underheated water.
+Be careful when accessing the circulation loop, as residual water may still be present even after the cycle has ended.

 Step 6

-If you cannot confidently locate the heating element or booster heater, call Cove support at 1-800-222-7820 and request the service manual for your specific DW2450 configuration — Cove manuals are not publicly available, and component locations can vary between production runs.
+If you can’t confidently locate the heating element or booster heater, call Cove support at 1-800-222-7820 to request the service manual for your specific DW2450 configuration.
+Cove manuals aren’t publicly available, and component locations can vary between production runs.
 Having the correct manual prevents unnecessary disassembly and reduces the risk of damaging proprietary components.
-This call is also an opportunity to confirm whether your unit is still under Cove’s warranty, which could make professional service the more cost-effective option.
+This call is also a good opportunity to confirm whether your unit is still under Cove’s warranty, which may make professional service the more cost-effective option.

 Where to Buy Replacement Parts